thorchain/docs/understanding-thorchain/getting-started.md

 For all the above services, users do not need to hold (or even be aware of) the RUNE token).
 They just need to choose from a plethora of [Frontend User Interfaces](https://docs.thorchain.org/ecosystem#exchanges-only) (Wallets and Exchanges) to interact with THORChain.

+\*Of significant note is that THORChain's Savings and LP create an opportunity for holders of non-yield generating native assets (e.g. BTC, BNB) to earn a return on their investments.

+### Note: THORChain does NOT currently support Taproot addresses (BTC, LTC or otherwise) as per the information [here](https://discord.com/channels/838986635756044328/1193894402242912356/1196456209671270491).

 For instructions, troubleshooting and support, please contact the respective User Interfaces support channels.

 ## Interacting with the RUNE token